ejsalin/vlm-probing/README.md

 UNITER and LXMERT both use image region representations as input of their model.
 As a result, we compute image region representations for the probing tasks datasets.

-- For UNITER, we compute the representations using the instructions in their repositories model and save them in ```UNITER/images_data```
+- For UNITER, we compute the representations using the instructions in their repository and save them in ```UNITER/uniter_data/images_data```

 - For LXMERT, we compute the representations using the instructions in their repositories model and save them ...